 Clean Room Requirements

-The requirements for a clean environment can differ based on product type.
-These requirements depending on the certifying entity and the guidelines set forth by the product retailer.
-To make sure the guidelines for the clean room are being followed, production plants are routinely subject to audits.
+The requirements for a clean environment can differ based on the product type.
+These requirements depend on the certifying entity and the guidelines set forth by the product retailer.
+To make sure the guidelines for the cleanroom are being followed, production plants are routinely subject to audits.

 Clean Room Applications